 I still remembered I used Ruby 1.8.7 with Rails 2.3 at that time.

-Though most of the tasks were challenging, I always enjoy to work there.
+Though most of the tasks were challenging, I always enjoy working there.

 The time goes by . . .